 AppleInsider is supported by its audience and may earn commission as an Amazon Associate and affiliate partner on qualifying purchases.
 These affiliate partnerships do not influence our editorial content.

-Apple has revealed just how much money we've paid it, plus it's been in a spat with Facebook, and it's stepping up its fitness workouts.
+Apple revealed just how much money we've paid it, plus it got into a spat with Facebook, and it stepped up its fitness workouts.

 This is a review of January 2021, but just take a step back to the same time in 2019 for a moment.
 Then the headline news was that Apple sales were down, and worries about China were up.

 That would be back in the days before the coronavirus, so the China worries at the time were all about Apple's falling fortunes there.

 Skip forward to January 2021, and after the most tumultuous of years, things were now looking almost entirely the opposite for Apple.
 The company broke $100 billion in a single quarter for the first time, and a significant part of that was down to China.

 Throughout its history, Apple has always claimed to be focused on the long game instead of reacting to the daily volatile changes in the technology market.
 Two years ago, faced with serious problems in China, Apple made long-term moves that have now paid off.